cloudnative-pg/cloudnative-pg/docs/src/appendixes/object_stores.md

 ### S3 lifecycle policy

-Barman writes objects to S3, then does not update them until they are deleted by the Barman retention policy.
+Barman Cloud writes objects to S3, then does not update them until they are deleted by the Barman Cloud retention policy.
 A recommended approach for an S3 lifecycle policy is to expire the current version of objects a few days longer than the Barman retention policy, enable object versioning, and expire non-current versions after a number of days.
-Such a policy protects against accidental deletion, and also allows for restricting permissions to the CNPG workload so that it may delete objects from S3 without granting permissions to permanently delete objects.
+Such a policy protects against accidental deletion, and also allows for restricting permissions to the CloudNativePG workload so that it may delete objects from S3 without granting permissions to permanently delete objects.

 ### Other S3-compatible Object Storages providers